sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 | 19th | +6 | Ability Score Improvement | 7 | 7 | 4 | 6 | 5th |
 | 20th | +6 | Laboratory of the Master | 7 | 7 | 4 | 6 | 5th |

-*Multiclassing Prerequisites: Intelligence 13 Multiclassing Proficiencies: Engineer, tinkerís tools*
+*Multiclassing Prerequisites: Intelligence 13 Multiclassing Proficiencies: Engineer, tinker√≠s tools*

 *For the purposes of the Vigilante feat, 3 artificer levels can be taken in place of either the adept or ranger level prerequisite.*